redis/redis-doc/docs/manual/scaling.md

 * **cluster-allow-reads-when-down `<yes/no>`**: If this is set to no, as it is by default, a node in a Redis Cluster will stop serving all traffic when the cluster is marked as failed, either when a node can't reach a quorum of masters or when full coverage is not met.
 This prevents reading potentially inconsistent data from a node that is unaware of changes in the cluster.
 This option can be set to yes to allow reads from a node during the fail state, which is useful for applications that want to prioritize read availability but still want to prevent inconsistent writes.
 It can also be used for when using Redis Cluster with only one or two shards, as it allows the nodes to continue serving writes when a master fails but automatic failover is impossible.

-Creating and using a Redis Cluster
+## Creating and using a Redis Cluster
-===

-Note: to deploy a Redis Cluster manually it is **very important to learn** certain operational aspects of it.
-However if you want to get a cluster up and running ASAP (As Soon As Possible) skip this section and the next one and go directly to **Creating a Redis Cluster using the create-cluster script**.

 To create a cluster, the first thing we need is to have a few empty Redis instances running in **cluster mode**.
-This basically means that clusters are not created using normal Redis instances as a special mode needs to be configured so that the Redis instance will enable the Cluster specific features and commands.

-The following is a minimal Redis cluster configuration file:
+At minimum, you'll see to set the following directives in the `redis.conf` file:

 ```
 port 7000